shaloo/docs.arcana/docs/concepts/authtype/socialauth.md

 ---
 slug: /socialauth
 id: idsocialauth
-title: Social Authentication
+title: Social Providers
 sidebar_custom_props:
   cardIcon: ▶️
 arcana:
   root_rel_path: ../..
 ---

-# Social Authentication
+# Social Providers

 <img src="/img/icons/i_an_socialauth_light.png#only-light" width="50"/>
 <img src="/img/icons/i_an_socialauth_dark.png#only-dark" width="50"/>

-Social authentication allows applications to onboard users and validate their identity through popular Web2 authentication provider.
-Arcana Auth SDK supports social authentication in Web3 applications for the following providers:
+Social providers are popular Web2 identity providers that allow apps to onboard users and validate the user identity.
+The {{config.extra.arcana.sdk_name}} supports user authentication in Web3 applications via the following social providers:

 {% include "./text-snippets/auth_supported.md" %}

-In Web2 applications, social authentication is typically triggered by a pop-up or redirect to a provider chosen by the user.
-This is a familiar and easy way for users to onboard new applications without managing multiple identities.
-However, a centralized system with a few organizations controls user authentication.
+In Web2 applications, user authentication is typically triggered by a pop-up or via a redirect to a selected provider's web page.
+This is a familiar and comfortable way for users to onboard a new application without bothering to manage multiple identities.
+However, this is a centralized authentication system controlled by the social provider.

-In the Web3 ecosystem, decentralized systems of actors use trustless protocols and cryptography to verify user identity in a decentralized manner.
-These systems use encrypted, sharded keys that are not stored with any single entity, but users must manage their own secret keys, which can be a barrier to entry for Web3 applications.
+In the Web3 ecosystem, distributed systems of actors use trustless protocols and cryptography to verify user identity in a decentralized manner.
+These systems use encrypted, key shares that are not stored with any single entity, but users are required to generate, manage and secure their secret keys.
+This complexity is a big barrier to entry into the Web3 app ecosystem.

-Auth SDK lowers this barrier by providing a convenient and secure way for users to onboard Web3 applications in a decentralized manner.
+The {{config.extra.arcana.sdk_name}} lowers this barrier to entry into the Web3 app ecosystem by providing a convenient yet fully secure and privacy-preserving way for users to onboard Web3 apps and sign blockchain transactions.

-!!! info  "Aggregate Logins"

-    Arcana supports the [aggregate login]({{page.meta.arcana.root_rel_path}}/concepts/authtype/aggregatelogin.md) feature that can identify application users even if they use different authentication mechanisms to log in.
-Aggregate login ensures there are no duplicate user identities or Arcana Web3 wallet addresses assigned to the same user.

-    Aggregate login feature works **only if** the user specifies the **same** email ID to register with different social authentication providers and passwordless login.